 - Stay in hotels that are energy-efficient and use renewable energy sources.

-- Minimise food waste by only purchasing what you will be able to eat and taking leftovers with you to eat later.
-You can use leftovers by having a picnic in one of Amsterdam’s beautiful parks or by the road near the tulip fields.
+- Minimise food waste by only purchasing what you can eat and taking leftovers with you to eat later.
+You can use leftovers for a picnic in one of Amsterdam’s beautiful parks or the road near the tulip fields.

-- Limit consumerism by only purchasing necessary items and supporting local businesses in the area.
-For example, if you want to buy some tulip bulbs to take home with you, buy them from a small local supplier rather than from a big chain store.
+- Limit consumerism by only purchasing necessary items and supporting local businesses.
+For example, if you want to buy some tulip bulbs to take home, buy them from a small local supplier rather than a major supermarket.

-- Consider adopting a sustainable diet that includes locally-grown, seasonal produce and plant-based proteins.
+- Consider adopting a sustainable diet with locally grown, seasonal produce and plant-based proteins.
 This is very easy to do in Amsterdam, where many cafes and restaurants provide sustainable foods at a reasonable price.

-- Consider the environmental impact of any activities you participate in and choose options that have a lower impact.
-Be particularly careful and respectful when visiting the tulip fields to avoid damaging flowers.
+- Be careful and respectful when visiting the tulip fields to avoid damaging flowers.
 Please don’t pick the tulips.
 These are grown using considerable resources and contribute to local livelihoods.

 - Use sustainable modes of transportation, such as trains, buses, and bikes, instead of flying or driving.
-I recommend getting the train or bus to Keukenhof and riding a bike to get around when you’re there (if you’re able).
+I recommend getting the train or bus to Keukenhof and riding a bike to get around when you’re there if you’re able to.

 Keukenhof is all about the tulips!
-Countless varieties are on display each year throughout the gardens and in the indoor pavilion.
+Countless varieties are displayed yearly throughout the gardens and in the indoor pavilion.

 Keukenhof is located in the town of Lisse, south of Amsterdam.
 You can easily visit on a day trip from Amsterdam.

 Keukenhof is 35km from central Amsterdam.
 It takes around 30 minutes to arrive by car, but I recommend taking the train.